Met Office issues ‘danger to life’ amber warning for heavy rain and floods

 The Met Office said earlier in the weekend that the UK was expected to see “severe weather” on Sunday, with yellow warnings issued for wind and rain before conditions improve next week.

-A yellow weather warning for rain came into force in the early hours of Sunday for parts of England, Scotland, and Wales, while the south-west of England is expected to be hit by showers from midday.
+Yellow weather warnings for rain came into force for the south-west of England and much of Wales from midday on Sunday until 8am on Monday, and in Cumbria from 10am to 7pm on Sunday.

-There is also a yellow warning for wind in place for Northern Ireland from 3am to 3pm on Sunday, and one for Scotland, Wales, and the north-east and west of England from 6am to 6pm on Sunday.
+There is also a yellow warning for wind in place for Scotland, Wales, and the north-east and west of England from 6am to 6pm on Sunday.

-The severe weather is expected to ease on Sunday night, with conditions to improve in the following days.

-Zoe Hutin, a meteorologist at the Met Office, said there was “quite severe weather coming in from the west” with “very strong winds” and Sunday looked “to be the worst day in the coming few days”.
+The Met Office said the westerly set-up for the UK’s weather is likely to continue into next week, with showers and possibly some longer spells of rain and windy conditions likely at times.